-- Do we have the internal buy-in to get things done?
-Will management be onboard and will employees be required to contribute to content creation efforts on a regular basis?
+Do we have the internal buy-in to get things done?
+Will management be onboard, and will employees be required to contribute to content creation efforts on a regular basis?
+Or do we have folks dedicated to writing content already?
 Do you have clear expectations outlined to your salespeople on how they'll use the inbound methodology to enable their sales process?

-- How much help do we need?
-Is there someone on our team that can commit 10-30 hours a week developing strategy, analyzing reporting, doing SEO audits, creating landing pages, writing lead nurturing emails, setting up workflows, and qualifying leads?
+How much help do we need?
+Is there someone (or multiple people) on our team that can commit 10-30 hours a week developing strategy, analyzing reporting, doing SEO audits, creating landing pages, writing lead nurturing emails, setting up workflows, and qualifying leads?
 (Just to name a few.)
-In addition to that, is there a team of writers and designers able to produce a minimum of 2-3 blog posts each week and various premium content pieces on a regular basis?
+In addition to that, is there a team of writers and designers able to produce blog posts each week and various premium content or sales enablement pieces on a regular basis?

 Leave a Comment